ewdlop/Linux-WTF/README.md

 Has been criticized for his abrasive communication style.
 Has been involved in several public controversies.

+# Do you work for Linux or your employee's
 Has been accused of being arrogant and dismissive.
 However, he has also been praised for his honesty and directness.
 **